jangelchik/interest_equities_gold/README.md

 #### Bad news: the classifiers are doing so at a rate only slightly better than a coin flip.

 # Conclusion
-### If a consistent relationship between interest rates, stock market indices, and the price of gold does exist, it doesn't appear to be properly captured with the features we have chosen and a 10 day lag.
+### If a consistent relationship between interest rates, stock market indices, and the price of gold does exist, it isn’t captured within a ~10 year period using the features we have chosen and a 10 day lag

 ### Further study
 - Investigate longer lag: it's possible a cyclical trend exists in gold's price movement over a larger window than ten years.